ilia92/homes_mining/home_univ/pho/Readme.txt

    the default timings).
 Strap levels 4 to 6 are the same as 1 to 3 but with less aggressive refresh rates (i.e. lower "-vmr" values).

+-straps <n>
+   Memory strap level (AMD Vega cards only).
+The possible values are 0 to 5.
+0 is the default value and uses the default timings from the VBIOS.
+Each strap level corresponds to a predefined combination of memory timings.
+Strap level 5 is the fastest level and may not work on most cards, 1 is the slowest (but still faster than the default timings).
+Note that straps for AMD cards are experimental and may lead to crashes or instability. "-vmt1", "-vmt2", and "-vmt3" parameters have no effect on AMD cards

 -vmt1 <n>
    Memory timing parameter 1 (0 to 100, default 0)